Skip to content

 Enhancing Safety

-Local Law 157's is primarily designed to protects residents detecting natural gas leaks before they cause harm.
+Local Law 157 is primarily designed to protect residents by detecting natural gas leaks before they cause harm.
 Natural gas is highly explosive, and even small leaks can pose serious risks.
 By installing compliant detectors, you can protect your tenants from potential hazards, including explosions and asphyxiation.

 Natural gas is odorless, but utilities add a sulfur-like odor to help detect leaks.
 Despite this, many leaks go unnoticed until they reach dangerous levels.
 Detectors provide an additional layer of security, alerting residents and, with some detectors, building management to leaks before they become catastrophic.